Learn how to make these easy pulled pork crockpot BBQ sandwiches the easy way. They make great sandwiches for tailgate parties too.

-Whats the solution??
+What’s the solution??
 Use the crockpot.
 The perfect kitchen appliance for summertime.

-One of my favorite all time BBQ recipes we use our crockpot for is BBQ pork loin sandwiches.
+One of my favorite all-time BBQ recipes we use our crockpot for is BBQ pork loin sandwiches.

 This recipe is so easy, you don’t need to write it down.
 Seriously.
 Put the pen and paper away.
 One thing I have learned over the years is to use good pork loin but also keep the purchase in our budget.
 Pork loin can be rather expensive, so I buy my pork loin at Sams.
 Great price, very lean and the taste is some of the best around.

 The picture above shows Sam’s large pork loin.
 We tried this one once and didn’t like the texture at all.
-So we buy the pork loin that is divided in 2 separate packages but connected together.
+So we buy the pork loin that is divided into 2 separate packages but connected together.
 I just cut it down the middle and use one at a time because each package has two loins in it.
 So you are really getting 4 loins.
 For hubby and I, the one package will feed us with plenty of leftovers for later and to put in the freezer.
 I may buy this 2 or 3 times a year and that will satisfy us for BBQ for a year.
-I also love to use the left over BBQ for my Brunswick Stew.
+I also love to use the leftover BBQ for my Brunswick Stew.

 Now on to the recipe.